piccolo-orm/piccolo/docs/src/piccolo/migrations/create.rst

 Creating migrations
 ===================

-Migrations are used to create the tables in the database.
+Migrations are used to create and modify tables in the database.

 .. code-block:: bash